dascentral/dotfiles/software/mysql.md

 ### File System

-For good measure, let's remove all references to MySQL from the file system:
+For good measure, let's remove all potential references to MySQL from the file system:

 ```bash
 sudo rm -rf /usr/local/mysql*